homelab-alpha/docs/content/docs/linux/mastering_essential_linux_commands.md

   ```

 These examples should provide you with a good starting point for using the Linux
-command line.
+command-line.
 Experiment with these commands to become more comfortable with the
 CLI environment.